learn-co-curriculum/html-css-cli-basics/README.md

 A powerful command that you should not take lightly is "rm" which stands for remove.
 This command accepts as its argument the relative path to the file you wish to remove.
 For example if we wanted to remove our newly created index.html file we would type: `rm index.html`.
 Now when we run the `ls` list command we can see the index file is gone.

 Let's `cd ..` to change directory back into our parent folder.
 Now will will practice removing our "my-awesome-project" folder.

 To remove directories we must include the "-r" flag that tells the computer to recursively remove any sub-files or sub-folders within the directory we are removing. the additon of the "-f" flag means force which will tell the computer not to ask us permission but to forcefully remove all content within the specified directory.
-Please note this command is powerful as mentioned prior as it removes the directpry you type in as well as all the content within it.
-This means you could easily delete large portions of your sytem or the entire system itself.
+Please note this command is powerful as mentioned prior as it removes the directory you type in as well as all the content within it.
+This means you could easily delete large portions of your system or the entire system itself.
 With great power comes great responsibility..spiderman..or something..anyway...This means it is important to carefully make sure when you use the "rm" command to be extra attentive to what files and directories you specify.
-Once removed you can't get them back, it is another words permanent!
+Once removed you can't get them back; it is in other words permanent!

 To remove our "my-awesome-project" folder we type: `rm -rf my-awesome-project`.
 After typing `ls` list command you will note that the "my-awesome-project" folder is now gone.